Despite much of the country opening up again, the UK is still in the midst of a partial lockdown in response to the

 When will the UK lockdown end – how long will the UK lockdown rules stay in force?

-The Prime Minister told MPs he wants a fast-track return to “near- normality” by July.
+The Prime Minister told MPs earlier in the year that he wanted a fast-track return to “near- normality” by July.

-However, England’s chief medical officer Professor Chris Whitty, explained that we may well need to have social distancing measures in place for at least the rest of the year.
+However, England’s chief medical officer Professor Chris Whitty, explained that we may well need to have social distancing measures in place for at least the rest of the year and possibly even into 2021.
 He revealed that this is because the only real way out of the pandemic is finding a vaccine or treatment, which likely won’t be for some time.

-Chris said, “In the long run, the exit from this is going to be one of two things, ideally.
+Chris Whitty said, “In the long run, the exit from this is going to be one of two things, ideally.
 A vaccine, and there are a variety of ways they can be deployed… or, and or, highly effective drugs so that people stop dying of this disease even if they catch it, or which can prevent this disease in vulnerable people.

 “Until we have those, and the probability of having those any time in the next calendar year is incredibly small, and I think we should be realistic about that.